Swades: Plot

+Extending his vacation by three weeks, Mohan addresses Charanpur's severe infrastructure deficit, specifically its inconsistent electricity and frequent blackouts.
+He conceives a plan to establish a localized, sustainable micro-hydroelectric power plant utilizing a nearby mountain spring.
+Financing the necessary industrial equipment entirely out of his own pocket, Mohan mobilizes the divided villagers to collectively construct a water reservoir and turbine system.
+The project succeeds, providing Charanpur with consistent, self-sustaining electricity.

+Following the sudden death of Dadaji, Mohan faces immense pressure from NASA to return to Washington, as the GPM project has entered its critical final phase.
+When he asks Kaveri Amma to join him, she declines, stating that she is too old to adapt to a foreign country.
+Geeta similarly asserts her commitment to her homeland, explicitly asking Mohan to permanently relocate to India.
+Torn between his corporate ambitions and his newfound purpose, Mohan returns to the United States to fulfill his contractual obligations.
+However, plagued by memories of his time in Charanpur, he finds himself increasingly alienated by his American lifestyle.
+Following the successful launch of the satellite project, Mohan resigns from NASA and permanently returns to India.
+He plans to manage a regional collaboration from the Vikram Sarabhai Space Centre, allowing him to serve his country while maintaining his scientific ties to NASA.
+The narrative concludes with Mohan playfully wrestling Nivaaran outside the village temple.

 Production

 Inspiration

 Swades is inspired by the story of Aravinda Pillalamarri and Ravi Kuchimanchi, the non-resident Indian couple who returned to India and developed a pedal power generator to light remote, off-the-grid village schools.
 Gowariker spent considerable time with Pillalamarri and Kuchimanchi, both dedicated Association for India's Development (AID) volunteers.
 He supposedly visited Bilgaon, an Adivasi village in the Narmada valley, which is the backdrop of the Narmada Bachao Andolan (NBA) movement.
 The people of Bilgaon are credited with doing 200 person-days of shramdaan (community service) to make their village energy self-sufficient.
 The Bilgaon project is recognised as a model for replication by the Government of Maharashtra.

 The film was reported to be inspired by two episodes of the series titled Vaapsi on Zee TV's Yule Love Stories (1993–95).
 The story of the lead role setting up a micro hydro electric project to generate electricity was reported to be inspired by the Kannada novel Chigurida Kanasu by K. Shivaram Karanth and Bapu Kuti by Rajni Bakshi.